Parrazyte/winds/README.md

 Visualisation:

--Streamlit-based interactive visualisation tool for the result of the line detection -More specific tools
+-Streamlit-based interactive visualisation tool for the result of the line detection & More specific tools

 Simulations: